zcyph/coinport/README.md

 `cd coinport`

-Edit the included Excel spreadsheet (ODS is supported if you prefer LibreOffice) to your liking and then run the script:
+Edit the included Excel spreadsheet to your liking (ODS is supported if you prefer LibreOffice), then run the script:

 `python coinport.py`